Skip to main content

 • “Don't worry, this isn't full of microtransactions; you spend the cash you earn doing missions to get access to more pilots, chassis, weaponry, special abilities, and background lore if you feel like reading it.”

-• “Do you really think people who enjoy this game want to see a bunch of advertisements on the game menu?”
+• “Do you really think people who like this cool stuff want to see a bunch of advertisements on the game menu?”

 • “I can exploit two missions for maximum payout to unlock both in-game purchases and achievements.”